Grace-ngigi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable - creates a new local variable 7-create_global_variable - creates a new global variable 8-true_knowledge - prints the result of an addition expression
+6-create_local_variable - creates a new local variable 7-create_global_variable - creates a new global variable 8-true_knowledge - prints the result of an addition expression 9-divide_and_rule - prints result of POWER divide by DIVIDE